Blood Collection Tube (Vacutainer) Types

 Additives: None

 Mode of Action: Relies on the natural clotting process.
 The clot formation separates the cellular components from the serum, which is then used for analysis.
-However, this type of tube is less common due to potential contamination issues.
+However, this type of blood tube is less common due to potential contamination issues.

 2. Royal Blue Top with EDTA